Rules Committee disfavors June date

 After further discussion, including input from other legislators — non-members of the Rules Committee attending the meeting — the three-person Rules Committee decided to prepare a draft resolution “saying that we’re definitely not in favor of the fourth Tuesday in June” as a primary date, as LoBue summarized it.
 Their draft, to go to the full legislature for possible action, was also to incorporate language suggested by Scannapieco, using wording from the New York State Election Commissioners’ Association, declaring that the county “supports a unified federal and state primary election that is MOVE Act compliant and urges the [New York State] legislature to reach agreement on such a date as soon as possible to create certainty for boards of election and the electorate throughout the state.”

 Disparate state and federal election dates are only one source of potential voter bewilderment and burn-out, or costs of running polling stations.
 Locally, school board elections, periodic referendums in fire-fighting jurisdictions, and, for Cold Spring and Nelsonville, elections of village officials, all occur on their own days — separate from each other and from state and federal primaries and general elections.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.